Explore woodlands and wildflowers at Crane Creek Regional Park

 Suggested loop: Creek Trail to Northern Loop Trail to Fiddleneck Trail.

-- Continue on Fiddleneck Trail for close to .25 miles, as it descends into oak woodlands, crossing seasonal creeks.
+- At the junction with Lupine Trail, take a left to continue on Fiddleneck Trail for .1 miles, as it descends into oak woodlands, crossing seasonal creeks.

 -

-- Stay on Creek Trail to make your way back to the parking lot.
+Stay on Creek Trail to make your way back to the parking lot.

 Trail details